 The fitting of mudguards will be be in-line with the changing of the clocks, and the dates confirmed each year prior to the change.
-For winter 2018/2019, mudguards will be required from Monday 29th October 2018 through to 31st March 2019 inclusive.
 The fitting of full length mudguards, front and rear, will be mandatory on all club organised runs.
 Those turning up without mudguards will be asked to either ride on their own, or form a separate group.
 For the avoidance of any doubt, "Ass-Savers" and "Whale-Tails" are not mudguards.

 Group Ride Behaviour

 Ride two abreast where it is safe but always be ready to single out when necessary.
 Ride immediately behind the rider in front - do not overlap either forwards or sideways.
 Overlapping forwards gives you no chance to avoid the rider in front if he swerves or falls, and overlapping sideways results in the group presenting a three abreast profile.